 United States | 3.6% |

-The UK automotive pump market is witnessing gradual growth, driven by a steady shift toward mild hybrid and electric vehicles, which utilize electric coolant and vacuum pumps for improved efficiency.
-Although full-EV adoption is increasing, ICE and hybrid vehicles still dominate the current fleet, ensuring continued demand for fuel, transmission, and oil pumps.
+The UK automotive pump market is experiencing gradual growth, driven by a steady shift toward mild hybrid and electric vehicles, which utilize electric coolant and vacuum pumps to enhance efficiency.
+Although full-electric vehicle (EV) adoption is increasing, internal combustion engine (ICE) and hybrid vehicles still dominate the current fleet, ensuring continued demand for fuel, transmissions, and oil pumps.

 Moreover, government incentives for electrification and enhanced engine cooling and battery thermal management systems in EVs are driving the shift toward electric auxiliary pumps.